k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 ```
 I left the generated comments but the most important is the list of libraries under the `dependencies` section.
 As you can see, in addition to the SDK, I used the `http` library which provides the http client,`flutter_flavor` which allows to pass parameters to the application (this way I pass the main API address).
 The `shared_preferences` library is also important, it gives access to local storage in the web application, and on other platforms access to application databases.

-When writing an application in Flutter, we create the code mainly in the `lib` and` test` directory, the rest of the directories are intended for individual platforms and their task is to run the code built (for the platform).
-Of course, when developing for mobile platforms, we will probably do at least some configuration in this platforms.
+When writing an application in Flutter, we create the code mainly in the `lib` and` test` directory, the rest of the directories are intended for individual platforms and their task is to run the  builded code (for the platform).
+Of course, when developing for mobile platforms, we will probably tweak something platform sepcific source code ,at least some basic configuration.

 Let's start with the main file: